meharitgebru/Getting-and-Cleaning-Data/README.md

 6. Merge Test data into one table
 7. Merge Test and training data rows in to one table
 8. Extract mean and standard devation coloumns by filtering on coloumn names
+9. Load library dplyr
-9. Join the result table with activity table by activiy Id and add one field "Activity Type" to the resulting table
+10. Join the result table with activity table by activiy Id and add one field "Activity Type" to the resulting table
-10. Remove activity ID since it is being replaced by Acitvity type
+11. Remove activity ID since it is being replaced by Acitvity type
-11. To make the Coloumn names desciptive remove the parenteses and update the abbrivated names
+12. To make the Coloumn names desciptive remove the parenteses and update the abbrivated names
-12. Apply mean function coloumn-wise after grouping by subject and activity type
+13. Apply mean function coloumn-wise after grouping by subject and activity type